Rodney Whittemore

-Rodney 'Rod' L. Whittemore is an American politician and businessperson from Maine.
+Rodney L. Whittemore is an American politician and businessperson from Maine.
 Thomas is a Republican State Senator from Maine's 26th District, representing all of Somerset County, including the population centers of Fairfield and Skowhegan.
 He was born and raised in Skowhegan and owns a small business selling and servicing outdoor power equipment.
-He also spent 6 years in the six years in the Army National Guard.
+He also spent six years in the Army National Guard.
 Whittemore serves on the Skowhegan Planning Board and formerly served as chairman of the Skowhegan Sewer and Water Committee.